 Our mission has always been to provide high quality water and dependable service at the lowest possible cost.

-NTMWD is a wholesale water provider serving more than 1.6 million people across nearly 90 communities in 10 North Texas counties.
+NTMWD is a wholesale water provider serving 1.7 million people in about 80 communities in 10 North Texas counties.
 The rate paid by water consumers varies by each city we serve as it sets customer rates to cover the wholesale cost as well as local system costs.

 - FY18 APPROVED Member City wholesale rate: $2.78 per 1,000 gallons of treated water